 Cold stores must be in a clean and hygienically sound condition.
-Mould accumulation in cold storage must be prevented and, if necessary, steps to remove mould must be implemented.
+Mould accumulation in cold storage must be prevented and, if necessary necessary steps must be taken to remove the mould within a reasonable period of time.
 It must also be ensured that frosting is kept to a minimum.
 The cooling systems must be regularly serviced and kept in a hygienically sound condition.
 A documented cleaning plan must be in place for the cooling facilities.
 Proof of cleaning must be documented.